Types Of Domestic Violence Help Out There

 Staying

 Now, it's important to back up a step and focus on something else.
 Maybe you're just not ready to leave yet.
-Maybe you're not sure that you're a victim of domestic abuse or you know that you are, but you believe your partner can change and will change.
+Maybe you're not sure that you're a victim of intimate partner violence (IPV) or you know that you are, but you believe your partner can change and will change.
 Maybe you just can't imagine leaving either because you don't know how, or you don't want to give up yet.
 That's okay, too.

 Understanding the signs of domestic violence may help convince you to stay away from an abusive partner and realize how it affects you.
-Know that there is a lot of help out there.
+Know that there is a lot of help available when you’re ready for it.
 For you, the first step may be seeking out professional help.
 Not that there's anything wrong with you, but professional help can allow you to look at the situation objectively and see what you want to do next more clearly.

 Again, if you are a victim of physical abuse, it's important to get out before you are seriously hurt.
 You need to get away to get the help that you need and make sure that the other person doesn't continue to hurt you.